Tutorial - FTP server replacement

-- On dashboard, Sven clicks the create [ SHARE ] shortcut or go to ADMIN>SHARES and click [ CREATE SHARE ].
+On dashboard, Sven clicks the create [ GRANT ACCESS ] button.

 The user now can read (download) files from storage/myfilm, and upload to storage/myfilm/TO_ACMEFILM.

-Uploading a huge file package to the share
+Uploading a large file package to the share

-For smaller (<2GB) file packages, users can user the browser to upload and download files.
-In this example, we show how a newly invited user uploads a folder with 1TB of data using Accsyn fast transfer desktop app:
+For smaller (<5GB) file packages, users can user the browser to upload and download files.
+In this example, we show how a newly invited user uploads a folder with 1TB of data using accsyn fast transfer desktop app:

 Transfer will now start and can be tracked both through desktop app and by logging into https://acmefilm.accsyn.com.